Parchive/par3cmdline/windows/README.txt

  Though it doesn't write data, it reads file data for deduplication.
 So, it may be slow for large files.

-If you don't enable deduplication, it may be possible to trial without file reading.
+If you don't enable deduplication, it's possible to trial without file reading.
-At that time, Set ID is unknown.
+At that time, InputSetID is unknown.
-But, I did not implement such feature yet.